w3c/webref/README.md

 * [Webdex](https://dontcallmedom.github.io/webdex/)

 Using webref data in a project that is not yet in the list?
 Let us know!

 ## Potential spec anomalies

+Webref extracts are analyzed with [Strudy](https://github.com/w3c/strudy#strudy) to detect potential spec content anomalies such as broken links or invalid constructs, and report them as issues in the repository that hosts the spec.

-This repository used to contain analyses of potential spec anomalies, such as missing references and invalid Web IDL definitions.
-These analyses are now published in the companion [w3c/webref-analysis](https://github.com/w3c/webref-analysis) repository.
+Global analyses used to be published in the [w3c/webref-analysis](https://github.com/w3c/webref-analysis) repository.
+That repository was archived in August 2024.

 ## How to suggest changes or report an error